scarv/lwise/doc/gift/design.md

   }
   ```

-  i.e., a 32-bit version of some more general `SWAPMOVE`.
+  i.e., a 32-bit variant of `SWAPMOVE`.

 <!--- -------------------------------------------------------------------- --->